About

 Art St. Louis IV, Gateway 1, St. Louis, MO

-• MFA, Washington University School of Art, St. Louis, MO
+• MFA, Sam Fox School, Washington University, St. Louis, MO

 The Maine Photographic Workshop, Rockport, Maine